freakydeveloper04/Token/README.md

 Uses of application:

 - Can be used for sending notifications
-- Can be used for sending data to particular user ffrom Database.
+- Can be used for sending data to particular user from Database.
 - Knowing the user.